 When you sign in to Cortana, in addition to the information described above, we also collect:

 Location data.
-You can choose whether Cortana processes your location information to give you the most relevant notices and results and to make suggestions that help save you time, such as local traffic information and location-based reminders.
+You can choose whether Cortana processes your location information to give you relevant notices and results and to make suggestions such as local traffic information and location-based reminders.
 If you grant permission, Cortana will regularly collect and use your current location, location history, and other location signals (such as locations tagged on photos you upload to OneDrive).
 Location data Cortana collects is used to provide you with personalized experiences across our products, such as making Bing search results more relevant.
-It may also be used in de-identified form to improve the Windows Location Services.
-See more details in the Location services section of this privacy statement.
+It may also be used in de-identified form to improve Microsoft’s location services.

 Contacts, communications, and other inputs.
-You can choose to let Cortana collect and access your device and cloud-based email and other communications, your calendar, and your contacts to enable additional features and personalization.
+You can choose to let Cortana collect and access your device and cloud-based email and other communications, your calendar and tasks, and your contacts to enable additional features and personalization.
 If you give permission, Cortana will collect and process additional data, including:

 Microsoft Translator is a machine translation system designed to automatically translate text and speech between numerous supported languages.

-For more information on the Cognitive Services Translator Text API and Translator Speech API, see the Enterprise and developer products section of this privacy statement.
+For more information on the Cognitive Services Translator Text API, Custom Translator, and Translator Speech API, see the Enterprise and developer products section of this privacy statement.
 For the Translate feature in Office, see the Productivity and communications products section of this privacy statement.

 SwiftKey Keyboard and related products (collectively, the “SwiftKey Services”) process data about how you type and write, and use this data to learn your writing style and provide personalized autocorrection and predictive text that adapts to you.
 We also use this data to offer a range of other features, such as hashtag and emoji prediction.